High-Tech suits tested on cyclists – do they really work?

 Summary

-This study looked at whether clothing made with far-infrared fibers changes body temperature, heart rate, or power in young competitive cyclists.
-Nine cyclists rode a stationary bike for 40 minutes wearing either the special shirt or a regular one.
-The goal was to measure effects on performance and comfort, not to treat any disease.
+This study tested whether full-body suits made with far-infrared (FIR) emitting fibers affect body temperature, heart rate, oxygen use, and power output in young competitive cyclists.
+Nine cyclists rode a stationary bike for 40 minutes at a steady pace, then did a 5-second sprint, wearing either the FIR suit or a placebo suit.
+Researchers measured skin and core temperature, heart rate, oxygen consumption, and sprint power.
+The goal was to see if FIR textiles could help with thermoregulation and performance.

 Disclaimer